pyapi-gitlab/pyapi-gitlab/README.md

 ## Changes in the latest version

  - Support for the full Gitlab 7.5 API
- - Some methods were returning True or False instead of the object created.
-Now all the methods in which there is something returning from the server is returned as a dictionary/list of dictionaries to the user
  - All methods have documentation (Inside the library only, the docs are lagging a bit behind).
- - Some methods now use kwargs for the optional parameters so the code is more easy.
-For example, createissue now will take as much optinal named params as you want without makind the code unreadable.
- - In the short future all methods will use kwargs for the optional parameters.
- - Project wallnotes does not exist anymore, seems that they have been moved to project snippets (getsnippets, getsnippet, createsnippet, deletesnippet)
  - New fork api that allows to actually fork a project instead of doing fork relations
+ - New label methods (getlabel, createlabel, editlabel, deletelabel)

+ - BREAKING CHANGE: Some methods were returning True or False instead of the object created.
+Now all the methods in which there is something returning from the server is returned as a dictionary/list of dictionaries to the user
+ - BREAKING CHANGE: Some methods now use kwargs for the optional parameters so the code is more easy.
+For example, createissue now will take as much optional named params as you want without making the code unreadable.
+ - BREAKING CHANGE: Project wallnotes does not exist anymore, seems that they have been moved to project snippets (getsnippets, getsnippet, createsnippet, deletesnippet)
- - Removed getreadme method as its not part of the gitlab api, nor was it ever.
+ - BREAKING CHANGE: Removed getreadme method as its not part of the gitlab api, nor was it ever.
+ - BREAKING CHANGE: Old methods that started with list* are not get*.
+This is done in order to have a proper naming convention instead of having mixed listsomething and then getsomething.
+The actual

 ## Examples/Documentation